Some-random/theorem-proving-reasoning/README.md

 # LeanReasoner

+## Installation
+Please refer to the installation section of LeanDoJo for instructions.
+Please also clone ReProver in this directory if you want to train the models.

+## Running experiments

-## Step 1: Get formalization result with GPT-4
+### Step 1: Get formalization result with GPT-4
 We use GPT-4 with the **add_comment_and_use_COT** config, which adds comments in the formalization process and tries to provide step-by-step proof even when we can't prove the theorem.
 The prompt input are stored in ```prompts.py``` while the prompt output are store in ```output_prompt``` and ```output_prompt_FOLIO```

 For ProofWriter, run: ```python gpt4prompt.py```